Code-Institute-Submissions/smoothie-recipe-project/README.md

 ## UX

 The project has been designed in a way to entice users to view smoothie recipes and add/edit their own recipes.
-The colour scheme has therefor been carefully thought about and I think this has a 'fresh fruit undertone' to the whole site!
+The colour scheme has therefor been carefully thought about and I think this has a 'fresh undertone' to the whole site!

 As a user I want to be informed of the purpose of the site.
 The landing page of this project provides a clear description of what lies inside the site.
 There is a user login form (although for the purpose of this project, this does not need to be securely authenticated),